jspresso/sjs-doc/generated/SJSdocFront.md

 <ul>
 <li>
-The first 'prop1' gate is open if the prop1 property is true on the underlying model
+The first 'prop1' gate is open if the prop1 propertyis true on the underlying model
 </li>
 <li>
 The second '!prop2' gate is open if prop2 property is false on the underlying model